lambda826/My-Notebook/99 Interview/BQ.md

 	- Work under challenging situations
 	- Distinguish between urgent & important
 	- Reliable, get work done
+- **Keys**
+	- Pick a story you had to manage conflicting priorities and shifting deadlines.
+	- Describe the situation, the events athat occurred, and explain how the priorities shifted.
+	- Explain how you evaluated an

 # Tell me about yourself?